rkta/netforce/README.md

 system.

 ## What you can do
-- enter forces with an angle
+- enter forces with an angle and coordinates
 - remove force angle pairs
 - print a table with all forces
 - plot the force system